 BCWC monitors six different sites throughout the town of Barnstable four times a year, usually from July through September when water temperatures are warmer and more inviting to these marine intruders.
 The sites we monitor are a floating dock at the Wianno Yacht Club, the fixed dock at the Cotuit Town dock, the cobble shore on Dead Neck Sampson’s Island, a private floating dock in North Bay, a floating dock at Millway Marina, a dock in Hyannis Harbor, and a floating dock at Gateway Marina.

 At each MIMIC site, water and air temperature, salinity, and weather conditions are recorded on data sheets.
-BCWC monitors for 16 established, introduced species and seven potential invaders that are identified using Marine Bioinvader ID cards.
+BCWC monitors for 18 established that are identified using New England Marine invader ID Cards.